javyduck/CARE/README.md

 - **Learning Component**: Utilizes standard DNNs for semantic predictions, e.g., recognizing if an input image contains something furry.
 - **Reasoning Component**: Employs probabilistic graphical models like Markov Logic Networks (MLN) to apply domain-specific knowledge and logic reasoning to the learning process.

+A new version that only using CLIP for reasoning instead of retraining multiple learning sensors is available here: https://github.com/javyduck/CARE_CLIP

+It is faster and universal, the code is also more concise.

 ## Repository Contents

 - `code/`: Contains the source code for our experiments.